Negros Occidental: Media

 Modern communication facilities, as well as radio, television and newspapers, are available in the province.
 Most are provided by dominant national players in the industry like PLDT, Globe Telecom and their subsidiaries.
-For television and radio, the major providers are network giants ABS-CBN, GMA Network, The 5 Network, CNN Philippines and IBC.
+For television and radio, the major providers are network giants ABS-CBN, GMA Network, TV5, RPN and IBC.
 Cable TV provides access to BBC, ESPN and other international programs.
 National and international newspapers are available on the same day of issue in Manila.

 Bacolod is noted for being the home of the Negros Summer Workshops, founded by multi-award-winning filmmaker and Negrense Peque Gallaga.
 Founded in 1991, Workshops has long been training students from different parts of the country who wish to learn courses in film-making, acting, writing, and more.
 Some of its alumni include actors in mainstream Philippine show business.

 Negros Occidental has also been used as a setting and location shoot for various films and television shows, most notable of which is the 1981 epic Oro, Plata, Mata where Hacienda Rosalia is the setting.
 Recent films that were set and filmed in Negros are Ligaw Liham (2007), Namets!
 (2008), and Everyday I Love You (2015).

-There are two regional newscast programs in Bacolod: TV Patrol Negros (ABS-CBN Bacolod) and One Western Visayas (GMA Bacolod, simulcasting from GMA Iloilo).
+There is one regional newscast program in Bacolod like One Western Visayas (GMA Bacolod, simulcasting from GMA Iloilo) but the former regional newscast TV Patrol Negros (ABS-CBN Bacolod) went off the air on August 28, 2020 during its last broadcast.